KULeuven-MICAS/snitch_cluster/docs/tutorial/streamer_design.md

 ![image](https://github.com/KULeuven-MICAS/snitch_cluster/assets/26665295/4428f8d7-2d35-4605-8bec-92929d195643)

 The data layout refers to the arrangement of data contents in memory, while the access pattern pertains to how accelerators retrieve data from memory, such as contiguous or strided access.
-On the left of the figure, the data layout in memory organizes the inputs and outputs on each bank.
-The accelerator's data access needs to be configured to access data continuously with appropriate stride memory address stride pointing to the memory addresses.
+On the left-bottom of the figure, the data layout in memory organizes the inputs and outputs on each bank.
+The accelerator's data access needs to be configured to access data continuously in different cycles with appropriate stride memory address stride pointing to the memory addresses.

 For example, if the data is arranged in memory layout 1, then input A needs to get data in addresses `[0, 4, 8, 12]` and in the exact order.
 That means the starting `base_address_a=0` and skip counts with `temporal_stride_a=4`.
 The `target_address_a` is computed in a simple loop: